 For example, to copy the file /etc/xinetd.conf from the remote server to your local machine, you would use:

 Once the download is complete, you can now find that the file xinetd.conf is in the /user/home directory of your local machine.

 To download multiple files with SFTP, use the mget command.
 To download all files in a directory called /etc that have the .conf extension to your current working directory, you will use the following command:

 After the download, you can find all *.conf files in /user/home directory of your local machine.

-Transfering Files from the Local Machine to a Remote Server Using SFTP
+Transferring Files From the Local Machine to a Remote Server

-To copy a file from the local machine (SFTP connected) to the remote server use the get command.
-The syntax of get command is
+To copy a file from the local machine to the remote server, we’ll use the get command again.
+In this case, the syntax of get command will be:

 get file.txt /RemoteDirectory